ecmwf/earthkit-transforms/docs/examples.md

 # Examples

-Examples of how to use earthkit-climate
+Examples of how to use earthkit-aggregate

 ```{toctree}
 :caption: 'Notebooks'